nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">

-**:information_source: Notes about the command format:**<br>
+**:information_source: Notes about the command:**<br>

-*  Valid cases of a fosterer entry in the section [Adding a fosterer through the main window](#adding-a-fosterer-through-the-main-window-add) are still applied in this alternative way to add a fosterer.
+*  Valid cases of a fosterer entry in the section [Adding a fosterer through the main window: add](#adding-a-fosterer-through-the-main-window-add) are still applied in this alternative way to add a fosterer.

 </div>

 ![Profile](images/screenshots/ProfilePage.png)

-To learn more about profile page, please refer to the section [User Interface: the Profile View](#the-profile-view).
+To learn more about profile page, please refer to the section [User Interface: The Profile Page](#the-profile-page).

 ### Listing fosterers: `list` (Alias: `find`)